LEDGER HARDWARE WALLETS

-What is a dApp?
+What Is a dApp?
+Decentralized Apps Explained

 Read 6 min

-— Decentralized applications (or Dapps) are blockchain-based alternatives to regular apps.
+— Decentralized applications (or dApps) are blockchain-based alternatives to regular apps.

 — They’re secure, transparent, and resistant to censorship, but they are still very much a developing technology.

-— There are now well over 3,500 Dapps, many of which provide similar functionality to the apps we know and love today.
+— There are now well over 3,500 dApps, many of which provide similar functionality to the apps we know and love today.

 Crypto is full of jargon, and dApp is another great example.
 Read on for a deep dive into what exactly the term means.